 B. Hearing.
-Upon the filing of a list of claimed exemptions, the judge shall notify the opposing party that a claim of exemption has been made for the property specified in the list, and notify both parties of a time set for hearing on the claim of exemption.

-Unless the opposing party consents to the claim of exemption, the judge shall at the time set for hearing receive evidence, determine the issues and enter judgment on the claim of exemption.
+Upon the filing of a claim of exemptions in an attachment proceeding, the court shall proceed in the same manner as provided for hearings on claims of exemptions in execution proceedings.
+Unless the opposing party consents to the claim of exemption, the court shall at the time set for hearing receive evidence, determine the issues and enter an order on the claim of exemption.

 C. Appeal from judgment.
-If judgment on the claim of exemption is rendered after expiration of the time for appeal on the main issue in the action, either party aggrieved by the judgment on the claim of exemption may appeal from that judgment to the district court in the same manner as other appeals from final judgments of the metropolitan court are taken.
-If judgment on the claim of exemption is rendered before judgment on the main issue in the cause, the judgment on the claim of exemption shall be deemed interlocutory and included with any appeal taken on the main issue in the action.
+If an order on the claim of exemption is rendered in an attachment proceeding after expiration of the time for appeal on the main issue in the action, either party aggrieved by the order on the claim of exemption may appeal from that judgment to the district court in the same manner as other appeals from final judgments of the metropolitan court are taken.
+If an order on the claim of exemption is rendered before judgment on the main issue in the cause, the order on the claim of exemption is sue shall be decided by the district court.

-[As amended, effective May 1, 1986.]
+[As amended, effective May 1, 1986; July 1, 1992.]